telerik/kendo-ui-core/docs/AngularJS/introduction.md

 # Using Kendo with AngularJS

 Kendo UI can be used seamlessly with AngularJS.
-The two frameworks have some overlapping features though.
+The integration between both frameworks is baked-in via AngularJS directives for the Kendo UI widgets, which are part of the product distribution and officially supported by our team.
+Thus you can benefit from the features available in Angular such as declarative data binding, routing, form validation, etc. and employ them when building beautiful and responsive UIs with Kendo UI.

-If you are using AngularJS then you probably want to use Angular's own routing mechanism and data binding.
-Do not mix that with Kendo MVVM.
+Read on below to learn more about the integration between Kendo UI and AngularJS, and visit [this page](http://www.telerik.com/kendo-ui/angularjs-and-kendo-ui-framework-integration "Kendo UI and AngularJS integration") on our site for more info.

 - [Creating widgets the Angular way](#creating-widgets-the-angular-way)
 - [Widget options in HTML](#widget-options-in-html)